SuhasBk/GoogleSearch-using-RPA/README.md

 # fetch.py:

 Instead of scraping each and every website and save it to a  file, this script simply opens up a browser which navigates directly to the Google's search results page and hands over the control to you.

+# yt.py:

+Search, stream and download YouTube videos using youtube-dl.

 # Requirements: